VanshDeshwal/notes/Data Science Notes/100 days of ML/Machine Learning Notes.md

 # Gradient Descent(51)

-    Gradient Descent finds the minima of any differentiable function.
+- Gradient Descent finds the minima of any differentiable function.
-    <strong>Where will we use it?</strong>
+- **Where will we use it?**
-    We will use it to find the best-fit line.
+	- We will use it to find the best-fit line.

 <p style="color: #dcdcdc; font-size: 16px; font-family: Arial, sans-serif; line-height: 1.6;">
     We take a random line: <code>y = mx + b</code>.